 The Fatal Light Awareness Program Volunteer Experience

-An Ovenbird is released in a conservation area after being rescued from a window collision in downtown Toronto by a FLAP volunteer earlier that morning.
+An Ovenbird is released in a conservation area after being rescued from a window collision in downtown Toronto.
 (Photo: J.P.
 Moczulski)

 Are you looking for a meaningful way to get involved in your community?
 Are you interested in helping wildlife and the environment but don’t know how, or where to begin?

-The Fatal Light Awareness Program (FLAP) urgently needs your time and skills to help with the issue of migratory birds dying in collisions with the buildings in our city.
+The Fatal Light Awareness Program (FLAP) needs your time and skills to help with the issue of migratory birds colliding with buildings in your neighborhood.

-Each year, one to ten million migratory birds collide with buildings in Toronto throughout the spring and fall migration seasons.
-Bird collisions with buildings are now a leading cause of death to migratory birds, second only to habitat destruction.
+Each spring and fall migration season, one to ten million migratory birds collide with buildings in Toronto alone.
+Bird collisions with buildings are now a leading cause of bird death.

 There are many ways that you can help.